wolfatthegate/DataStructure/README.md

   [infixToPost.h](Code/InfixToPost.h)

 -
-The following lines should be excluded from the code.
+The following three lines should be excluded from the code.

 ``` C++
 #ifndef